ckormanyos/pi-crunch-metal/README.md

 memory slots aligned to the size of the limb-storage of the individual multiprecision type.

-Multiplication is the hot-spot of this program and the multiprecision implemntation uses a combination of school multiplication for low precision, switching directly over to an FFT multiplication scheme for higher precision.
-Intermediate advanced multiplication schemes such as Karatsuba and Toom-Cook are not implemented at the moment.
+Multiplication is the hot-spot of this program.
+The multiplication implementation uses a combination of school multiplication for low precision, switching directly over to an FFT multiplication scheme for higher precision.
+Intermediate precision advanced multiplication schemes such as Karatsuba and Toom-Cook are not implemented at the moment.

 The microcontroller boots and performs static initialization via self-written